dib-lab/TransAnn-Review/README.md

 **Scope of the article:** Although this article should highlight significant research articles and software packages in the filed, it is NOT just a literature review.
 We are gathering here to share experiences, frustrations, doubts and suggestions in this daily growing field.

-**Working plan:** We will use separate Github issues for each step to organize the work cycle:
+**Working plan:** We will have a separate Github issue for each step to organize the work cycle:

 1. Prepare a list of all contributors
 2. Share ideas and brainstorm about all interesting questions related to the topic.
 I can think of two main categories of ideas.